Ranked: 54 retro dishes we think deserve a comeback

 Badanduglyofretrofood/Facebook

 Back in the day, potato salad was a must-have dish when feeding a crowd – and this 1964 Hellmann’s Mayonnaise advert in Holiday Magazine showed a stylish new way to present it.
-Here, cooked potatoes, celery, onions and parsley are shaped inside a pie base, topped with a generous layer of mayonnaise, and garnished with tomatoes and watercress.
+Here, cooked potatoes, celery, onions and parsley are shaped inside a pie base, topped with a generous layer of mayonnaise and garnished with tomatoes and watercress.
 It's a carb-loaded treat we'd love to get our hands on today.

 38. Cheese cones

 Cheese cones were a staple at Christmas gatherings in the 1970s.
 One recipe consisted of cream cheese, grated Parmesan, mayonnaise, oregano and garlic powder – while another featured shredded Cheddar, mayonnaise, horseradish and seasoning.
-They were shaped into logs and studded with almonds and walnut halves, so they resembled pine cones, then served alongside crisp melba toasts and crudités.
+They were shaped into logs and studded with almonds and walnut halves, so they resembled pine cones, then served alongside crisp Melba toasts and crudités.

 37. Jell-O Under the Sea Salad

 In mid-century America, neither Jell-O nor salads were exclusively sweet or savoury, and dishes like Under the Sea Salad found their place on the buffet table somewhere between the main dishes and desserts.
-A recipe for this dish featured in the Joys of Jell-O cookbook.
-Consisting of a cream cheese and pear base, topped with lime Jell-O, it doesn’t sound half bad – maybe just skip serving it on the bed of salad leaves.
+A recipe for this dish was featured in the Joys of Jell-O cookbook.
+Consisting of a cream cheese and pear base topped with lime Jell-O, it doesn’t sound half bad – maybe just skip serving it on the bed of salad leaves.

-35. Fruit cocktail pudding
+36. Fruit cocktail pudding

-34. Cheese balls
+35. Cheese balls

 <p>Brent Hofacker/Shutterstock</p>